RUB-SysSec/Password-Strength-Meter-Accuracy/README.md

 Before we start, we need to install some dependencies, like Python PIP, Selenium, and a WebDriver for your browser.

 ###### Configuring Python and Installing Selenium
-First we install Python [Package Installer](https://pip.pypa.io/en/stable/) (PIP) and the Python [virtual environment](https://docs.python.org/2.7/glossary.html#term-virtual-environment) runtime environment.
+First we install Python [Package Installer](https://pip.pypa.io/en/stable/) (PIP) and the Python [virtual environment](https://docs.python.org/3.10/glossary.html#term-virtual-environment) runtime environment.

-`$ sudo apt-get install python-pip virtualenv`
+`$ sudo apt-get install python3-pip python3-virtualenv`

 We start by creating a new Python virtual environment that we just use for this project.

-`$ virtualenv -p /usr/bin/python2.7 venv`
+`$ virtualenv -p /usr/bin/python3 venv`

 Next, we activate the Python virtual environment.